 A sunset is a beautiful, gorgeous thing.
 But, just imagine with me, that as the sun goes down in the sky and everything gets darker, that the sun would never rise again.
-We would never again feel the warmth The sunset then, would be a very sad thing to watch.
+We would never again feel the warmth of the glowing ball on our skin or the reflection of the light on our cars.
+The sunset would be a very sad thing to watch were that true.

 Or, imagine with me, that when the green colors of the spring and summer begin to fade to brown, the leaves wither and die, and the flowers shrivel up and fall to the ground in the oncoming cold of winter, that it would be the end of Spring and Summer forever, that it would be Winter always and, yes, as C.S.
 Lewis would put it, never Christmas.